qanhspero206-dotcom/sales-inventory-analytics-dashboard/README.md

 This beginner-friendly data analytics project analyzes sales and inventory data for a mini mart.
 The dashboard helps identify best-selling products, stockout-risk products, slow-moving inventory, and practical restocking recommendations.

-The project is designed for a student data analytics portfolio and demonstrates how raw CSV data can be turned into business insights using Python and Streamlit.
+The project demonstrates how raw CSV data can be turned into business insights using Python and Streamlit.

 ## Business Problem